Discover Pennsylvania

 Pennsylvania wine country is everywhere in the state.
 No matter where you are, you’re less an hours drive to a winery.
 Our Pennsylvania Wine Travel Guide shares a brief history of the state's wine country, terroir, where to sip, where to stay and things to do beyond the vines.

 The known history of Pennsylvania wine begins with William Penn.
-Over 300 years ago, the state’s founder planted cuttings of Bordeaux grapevines on land that is now part of Philadelphia’s Fairmount Park.
+More than 300 years ago, the state’s founder planted cuttings of Bordeaux grapevines on land that is now part of Philadelphia’s Fairmount Park.
 Like most vineyards planted in the country’s early years, the vines didn’t survive the native bugs and diseases of the new world.

 From colonial times until the early 1900s, most of the grapes grown for wine in Pennsylvania were native varieties or hybrid grapes that were heartier than the European varieties, known as vinifera.
 It’s not that winemakers didn’t try to grow vinifera, but they had very little success with grapes such as Cabernet Sauvignon and Chardonnay.
 In 1920, Pennsylvania’s wine industry came to a halt because of Prohibition.
 When Prohibition ended, Pennsylvania made making and selling wine almost impossible until it passed the Pennsylvania Limited Winery Act is 1968.
 Penn Shore Winery in Erie County was the state’s first post-Prohibition licensed winery.